romero927/kgromero/memory-bank/activeContext.md

 ## Considerations
 - The website should maintain a balance between professional presentation and personal expression
 - Performance optimization may be needed, especially for the Three.js components
-- Accessibility should be a priority to ensure the site is usable by all visitors
+- Accessibility is now significantly improved with WCAG 2.1 Level AA compliance in mind
 - Mobile responsiveness is essential for a modern portfolio site
+- Continue monitoring accessibility as new features are added

 ## Next Steps
-1. **Review Site Functionality**: Run the development server and review the current state of the website
-2. **Identify Enhancement Opportunities**: Look for areas where the site could be improved
-3. **Update Documentation**: Continue to refine the memory bank documentation as more is learned about the project
-4. **Consider Testing**: Evaluate adding testing to ensure site reliability
+1. **Test Accessibility Improvements**: Verify all changes work correctly with screen readers and keyboard navigation
+2. **Consider Automated Testing**: Add accessibility testing tools (e.g., axe-core, jest-axe)
-5. **Performance Audit**: Consider running performance audits to identify optimization opportunities
+3. **Performance Audit**: Consider running performance audits to identify optimization opportunities
+4. **Update Other Components**: Apply accessibility patterns to any remaining components (Timeline, Other, etc.)
+5. **Documentation**: Maintain accessibility documentation for future development

 ## Questions to Resolve
 - Is the website currently deployed?
 If so, where?